afs-public/ascend-sdk-go/docs/models/components/priceadjustmenttype.md

 # PriceAdjustmentType

-The type of price adjustment being applied by the broker to the net price of the security.
+The type of price adjustment being applied by the broker to the net price of the security

 ## Values